IBRice101/IBRice101.github.io/Uni/index.md

     - Quiz 1: Questions on Raspberry Pi and Linux internals (13/15)
     - Quiz 2: More questions on the above with a focus on GPIO and LKM programming (13/15)
     - Quiz 3: Questions on AWS (9/15)
-  - Unit 2 (55%): An IoT Development mini project that makes use of both AWS amd Linux kernel Modules
+  - Unit 2 (55%): An IoT Development mini project that makes use of both AWS and Linux kernel Modules
     - My Proposal: A network speed testing system with an associated web server.
 It will use a GPIO button to begin the speed test, a red LED to indicate that the test is running, and a green LED to indicate that the test has been completed
     - Code can be found [here](https://github.com/IBRice101/CMP408-Code)
     - Report can be found [here](media/1901124-IoTMiniProjectReport.pdf)